When you see Don Draper in Mad Men, you wish you have that charisma and raw confidence to close sales deals.

 3. The now or never

-This is a very popular sales closing technique when sales reps lure prospects with some exciting discounts and create urgency.
+This is a very popular sales closing technique when sales reps lure prospects with some exciting discounts and create a sense of urgency.
 It is widely popular to meet sales target and close deals faster.

 The conversation would look something like this: